yoching/Presentations/202009TEASwift@CocoaHeadsPrague/TheElmArchitectureAndSwift.md

 ---
 # Summary

-- We can learn a lot from Elm
+- We can learn a lot from TEA
 - Let's try making enum based actions